 State Model.

-Apam core provides a “state model” (ASM for Apam State Model) which is causally connected with one or more service platforms.
-The ASM is a fully reflexive model in terms of the entities defined in the metamodel bellow.
-Its API allows navigating and changing the ASM, as well as navigating and changing the definitions and strategies.
-The ASM sends events when its state is modified, whether by the API or as a consequence of the underlying service platform activity (service discovery, deployments, connections and so on).
+Apam core provides a “state model” named ASM - Apam State Model - which is causally connected with one or more service platforms.
+The ASM is a fully reflexive model of what is defined in the metamodel.
+Its API allows navigating and changing the ASM, as well as its definitions and strategies.
+The ASM sends events when its state is modified, whether by the API or as a consequence of the underlying service platform activity (service discovery, deployments, wiring and so on).

-Dependency management and the resolution process.
+Dependency management and resolution process.

-The goal of Apam is to simplify the writing of dynamic applications.
-To that end, the core functionality of Apam is the resolution of dependencies.
+The goal of Apam is to simplify the dynamic applications construction.
+To that end, the core functionality of Apam is the dependency resolution.
 A dependency “d” of a service (client) “C” is the definition of the resources (interfaces, messages …) that service C may need during its execution.

 Resolving the dependency “d” of service “C” means selecting one or more service “P” (providers) that provide the resource(s) defined in “d” and satisfying the characteristics, constraints and preferences defined in “d”.
 Once the providers selected, the resolution establishes a “wire” from the service instance “C” toward each one of the selected providers P. Since different strategies can be defined to resolve a dependency, the core delegates the dependency resolution” to a number of “dependency managers”, which collectively are responsible to find out the “right” provider(s) as the resolution of the dependency.